Casper

 Brooklyn Bedding Sedona | Moderate | 8.68″ |

-The hybrid with the lowest amount of bounce is the Casper Original Hybrid at 8.21″ and the mattress with the highest level of bounce is the Casper Wave Hybrid at 10.78″.
+The mattress with the lowest amount of bounce is the Brooklyn Bedding Sedona at 8.68″ and the mattress with the highest level of bounce is the Casper Dream at 10.73″.

-All Brooklyn Bedding mattresses have a moderate level of bounce.
+All Brooklyn Bedding and Casper mattresses have moderate to high levels of bounce.
 The level of bounce for each mattress is documented in the videos below.

 Brooklyn Bedding Signature Hybrid